marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 much, much broader than just generative AI.

 For instance, there's *symbolic AI*, which is what Saturn V is.
-The term symbolic" can be rather abstract, but just know that it uses *logic* as opposed to boatloads of data.
+The term "symbolic" can be rather abstract, but just know that it uses *logic* as opposed to boatloads of data.
 Instead of feeding a symbolic AI examples of how to act in different scenarios, you explicitly tell the AI how to act.
 Symbolic AIs are therefore much more reliale than generative AIs, because they can only make